 - Optional pre-step: If you want to unmold the mug cake rather than eating it right from the mug, spray the inside of the mug with non-stick cooking spray or grease it with oil or butter.

-- In a large, microwave-safe mug, add the frozen berries, ½ tsp. flour and 2 tsp. sugar.
+- In a large, microwave-safe mug, add the frozen berries, ½ teaspoon flour and 2 teaspoon sugar.
 (If using strawberries, cut up any large ones into bite-sized pieces before adding.)
 Stir well to combine, there should be no remaining pockets of dry flour or sugar at the bottom of the mug.

 - Cover the mug with a folded paper towel to avoid splatter.
 Microwave the berry mixture on high for 45 seconds, or until the berries are juicy and warm (they do not need to be hot, just not cold!).
 Stir the berry mixture again and set the mug aside.